 What Are the Types of Asbestos?

-There are six unique types of asbestos.
-Each of these types of asbestos occurs naturally.
-The Environmental Protection Agency (EPA) officially classifies the six asbestiform varieties in the Asbestos Hazard Emergency Response Act (AHERA), which are:
+All asbestos occurs naturally in underground deposits.
+The Environmental Protection Agency (EPA) officially classifies the six asbestiform varieties in the Asbestos Hazard Emergency Response Act (AHERA).

-In the past, asbestos was mined across the United States.
-The last mine, located in California, closed in 2002.
-However, the United States continues to import tons of asbestos each year.
-In 2020, the U.S. Geological Survey estimates the United States imported 300 tons of asbestos.
+Despite some laws regulating asbestos use, the United States continues to import tons of asbestos each year.
+The U.S. Geological Survey estimated the United States imported 100 tons of asbestos in 2021.

 The types of asbestos are categorized into two main families: amphibole and serpentine.
 All types of asbestos are fibrous and composed of hundreds of small silica fibers.
 The shape of these fibers determines their family.

-The serpentine asbestos family is recognized by its wavy or curly appearance, much like a serpent.
+Serpentine asbestos is recognized by its wavy or curly form, shaped much like a serpent.
 The fibers are also long and pliable.
 Serpentine asbestos may also be classified as “sheet silicates” as the fibers form layered sheets.
 The only member of this family is chrysotile asbestos.

 Amphibole asbestos features straight, stiff, needle-like fibers.
 Some studies suggest these features make amphibole asbestos more dangerous than serpentine asbestos.
 This is because the fibers are easier to inhale.
-Asbestos types that fall under the amphibole category include crocidolite, tremolite, anthophyllite, amosite and actinolite.
+Asbestos types that fall under the amphibole category include amosite, crocidolite, actinolite, anthophyllite and tremolite.

 Resources for Mesothelioma Patients